CIA: history and current situation. Central Intelligence Agency (CIA) overview

 • Intelligence Directorate;

-• Scientific and Technical Department;
+• Scientific and Technical Directorate;

-• Department of Logistics Support.
+• Management of Material and Technical Support.

 National Secret Service

-Intelligence Directorate
+Intelligence Agency

-Scientific and technical management
+Scientific and technical department

-Office of Logistics Support
+Logistics Support Department

-How the CIA functions
+How does the CIA function?

 Information collection methodology

-The conclusions acquired in this way are transmitted to higher representatives of state structures already as ready-made intelligence documents, with written reports and oral briefings.
-One such document is called the President's Daily Operational Intelligence Brief.
-It is provided daily not only to the President, but also to other high-ranking representatives of state structures.
+The conclusions acquired in this way are transmitted to higher-level government officials as ready-made intelligence documents, with written reports and oral briefings.
+One of these documents is called the “Daily Operational Intelligence Brief for the President.”
+It is provided daily not only to the President, but also to other high-ranking government officials.
 It should be emphasized that CIA analysts only provide information, but they themselves avoid giving any advice in political matters.

-If you have any questions - leave them in the comments below the article.
-We or our visitors will be happy to answer them.
+If you have any questions, leave them in the comments below the article.
+We or our visitors will be happy to answer them

 What else to read